 Have a little dirt or a smudge on one of your frames?
 No problem.
 You can wash it with mild, nonabrasive soap and water.
 Never use abrasive or acidic cleaners—they might cause permanent damage to the frame finish.
 Always test cleaners in an inconspicuous area first.
 Wipe dry when finished.

-Milgard controls the entire production of every window and patio door—including the glass.
-Whether your window comes with the standard energy-efficient SunCoat® Low-E glass or with one of our many specialty glass options, an occasional cleaning is necessary to ensure clarity and exceptional performance.
+Whether your window comes with the standard energy-efficient SunCoat® Low-E glass or with one of our many specialty glass options such as 4th Surface Low-E, an occasional cleaning is necessary to ensure clarity and exceptional performance.

 - Petroleum-based cleaners

 - Caustic chemicals

 - Razor blades, putty knives or abrasive pads

 - High-pressure water hoses